xephora/Threat-Remediation-Scripts/WaveBrowser/readme.md

 - Removes WaveBrowser scheduled tasks.
 - Removes WaveBrowser registry keys

-### Why two scripts?
+### Why multiple scripts?

-I created an automated script that works well for a single local device.
-However, this script doesn't work with CrowdStrike due to issues with the environmental variables, so I created a simplified script for this reason.
+- The scripts are decided by operating systems and have a BrowserKill feature if needed.
+It is not always required as CrowdStrike blocks the activity.

 *Update 04-05-2022: *